Columbus celebrates Saint Patrick’s Day!

 Reunited with his family, St. Patrick studied to become a priest and spent the remainder of his life as a missionary in Ireland.

-Patrick is known for using the three leaves of the shamrock to reach the Irish about Christianity and the the Holy Trinity as well as banishing snakes from the country (although this hasn’t been definitively proven).
+Patrick is known for using the three leaves of the shamrock to teach the Irish about Christianity and the Holy Trinity as well as banishing snakes from the country (although this hasn’t been definitively proven).

 Fast forward to today and the holiday has evolved to become a more secular celebration of Irish culture.
 From shamrocks and leprechauns to corned beef and green beer- no matter how you chose to celebrate, we hope you had a great time!